 Living with MailStore

-We’ve all been using MailStore for some time now here at Zen Software and we’ve found that by purging much of our older email, we’ve been able to abandon some of the complex folder structures and filing systems we thought were essential to our existence.
+After using MailStore for a good chunk of time, you may well decide that you’re able to abandon some of the complex folder structures and filing systems you thought were essential to your existence.

-Sure, we still keep some folders for quick reference and those for public/ shared use, but most have been culled which simplifies things massively.
-Inboxes are much tidier and we can access mail much quicker than we ever could previously.
+Sure, you can still keep some folders for quick reference and those for public/ shared use, but it’s quite common to cull the majority of folders which simplifies things massively.
+Inboxes will be much tidier and you’ll find it’s possible to access mail much quicker than you could previously.

 Get in touch…

-That wraps up my quick guide for new users, but if you have any questions about MailStore and how best to use it, please don’t hesitate to get in touch.
+That wraps up the quick guide for new users, but if you have any questions about MailStore and how best to use it, please don’t hesitate to get in touch.